Rishabh Pant: India wicketkeeper to make IPL return to cricket in 2024 after car crash

 Pant's most recent cricket match was for India in their second Test against Bangladesh last year, in which he scored 93 in the first innings, days before the crash occurred.
 He has played 33 Tests, 30 one-day internationals and 66 T20Is for his country, averaging 43.67 and with five hundreds in the longest format.

+There has been no official update on Pant from the BCCI since July, when it said he had made "significant progress in his rehabilitation and has commenced batting as well as keeping in the nets".

-Before the IPL, India play three T20Is against Afghanistan, two Tests against South Africa and five Tests against England between January and March, but Pant is not thought to be available for selection.
+Before the IPL, India play three T20Is against Afghanistan, two Tests against South Africa and five Tests against England between January and March.
+Pant is expected to regain fitness by the end of February.

 In Pant's absence, Delhi finished ninth out of 10 teams in last year's IPL table, which was ultimately won by Chennai Super Kings.